 This section provides links to curriculum, documents and multimedia resources that support teaching and discussion of topics such as: Truth and Reconciliation, Treaties and the Indian Act, Canadian Residential School System, M.M.I.W.G. and Indigenous Worldview.

 This collection of videos and documents was created to help faculty incorporate Canadian Indigenous Relations and Indigenous worldview into the classroom.
 This place is meant to be a starting point or a stepping stone in personal and professional development.
 A place where you can begin to prepare yourself to have the knowledge to facilitate difficult conversations about the unethical actions of the Canadian government.
-Empowering yourself with this knowledge is the only way that we can begin taking the steps we need to take to reconcile without ourselves, the land, the nation and Indigenous people.
+Empowering yourself with this knowledge is a positive way to start taking the steps to reconcile Canada’s past and present state with ourselves, the land, the nation and Indigenous people.

 There were residential schools in Canada prior to Canadian Confederation.
 But it was the Indian Act of 1876 that gave the federal government the power to start the systematic process of assimilation of Indigenous people in Canada.
 The Canadian government did this in cooperation with the Roman Catholic and Protestant Churches.
 In 1920 the Indian Act was amended making the attendance of Indigenous children mandatory to attend, “schools” which devalued their culture and religion.